 How to prepare for your Lycian Way hike?

 It is advised to walk the Lycian Way from its starting point in Ölüdeniz to Antalya.
 The level of the walks is medium-high, but you’ll soon discover that the start is the easier part and the trail becomes more challenging as you progress.
 The good news is that the modern world is never far away (except for a few sections) and that you will almost always have easy access to public transport and accommodation.
 Few people walk the route from start to finish, so depending on what you want to see and your level of fitness, you can skip bits and pieces at your convenience.
 The best advice is first hand, so why not read the stories from people who have documented their Lycian hikes in a very detailed way?
 On the ‘Hike the Lycian‘ website, you’ll find the story of a couple that has hiked the Lycian Way for 30 days.
 They have video journals, packing lists and even testimonials of other hikers for you to discover.
 As far as we are concerned, a great resource to start with!
 Possibly even a one-stop-shop.

 Then again, the ‘Culture Routes Society’ has a brilliant section on the Lycian Way as well.
 They also link to the official app that will guide you along the trail without a GPS.
 You can download it for free from the iTunes store.
 The app has tons of information on things to see and do along the way, as well as a detailed directory of places to spend the night.
 If you prefer to have some non-digital resources at hand, then we would recommend the book written by Kate Clow: The Lycian Way: Turkey’s First Long Distance Walking Route.
 Kate Clow is the lady who has researched, designed and waymarked the Lycian Way back in 1999.
-Additionally, you will find maps of the Lycian Way on the same website.
+Additionally, you will find maps of the Lycian Way on the same website for Trekking in Turkey.